Propane vs Butane vs Isobutane Gas

 Vapour pressure is the pressure exerted by the vapour (gas), in equilibrium with the liquid, against the walls of the cylinder or other closed container at a given temperature.

-Considering butane vs propane vs isobutane, the propane gas has a much higher vapour pressure than either butane (butane gas) or isobutane.
+Considering butane gas vs propane gas vs isobutane gas, a propane tank has a much higher vapour pressure than either butane (butane gas) or isobutane gas.

-Propane has approximately 4x the vapour pressure of butane and about 2.75x the vapour pressure of isobutane.
+Propane tank has approximately 4x the vapour pressure of butane gas and about 2.75x the vapour pressure of isobutane gas.
 (See properties chart above)

-Propane, butane and isobutane are all used as propellants in aerosol products, as they are naturally odourless, non-corrosive and non-toxic.
+Propane gas, butane gas and isobutane gas are all used as propellants in aerosol products, as they are naturally odourless, non-corrosive and non-toxic.

 For obvious reasons, no odourant is added to the LPG when used as a propellant.